GRCJP/Resume-Builder-Public/README.md

 ---

-## 📚 Foundational Guidance
+## 📚 Foundational Strategy

-This tool was built on AJ's guidance from the GRC Engineering Club.
-[Read the complete resume strategy that shaped this project](./docs/resume-guidance.md).
+This tool incorporates proven resume optimization strategies from industry experts.
+[Read the complete resume strategy that shaped this project](./documentation/resume-guidance.md).

 ---